How this site can help you:

 “My memory has improved.
 I feel more focus, and calm.“ Aaron, Duluth, MN (College and high school hockey coach with a traumatic brain injury).

 “I can focus more easily.
 It helps me stay on task, and block out distractions.”
 Mathew, Minneapolis (Professional Software Developer with high anxiety from trauma).

 “My memory is better, and I get more done.”
 Katie (Massage therapist, recovering from a traumatic brain injury).

 “She went from sleeping 4-5 hours a night to 8 in a week after 7-8 years of sleeping like that.
 I am going to send you more clients.“ Elizabeth Shanklin, MSW, Licensed Independent Clinical Social Worker, MN (Talking about a client with a long history of trauma that started to use the relaxation sound.)

-We offer a range of sounds and instructions for a variety of needs and for helping people enhance their focus, memory, and flexibility.
 The sounds also have research that shows they help for a range of things, including memory, pain, anxiety, dementia and Alzheimer’s, ADHD, autism, migraines, insomnia, and other things.
 Below is a summary of common results from the sound therapy when it is done in 30 minute sessions, 2-3 times a week for 6-8 weeks: